rahulkrsingh02/HTML_periodictable_project/README.md

-# HTML_periodictable_project
+# React_E-Commerce_Project
-This is a HTML periodic table project.
+This is a React E-Commerce project.